North Texas storms are infamous for causing damage, such as fallen trees and ripped off roofs.

 These impact-resistant roofing materials are specifically designed to endure severe winds, hail, and debris.

 While these materials are more costly than traditional asphalt shingles, these materials can increase the lifespan of your roofing system and can help you avoid future repair bills.

 Leaking Roof?
 Contact a Hail & Storm Damage Pro Near You

 If you’ve discovered your roof has sustained damage or is leaking water, it’s important to call a trusted storm damage repair company.

 Applying roof repairs is a dangerous job, especially after a storm, because you can easily fall off due to the slippery conditions.

-If you live in the Dallas/Fort Worth area and need professional roof leak or hail damage repairs, contact regent restoration for help.
+If you live in the Dallas/Fort Worth area and need professional roof leak repair contractor, contact regent restoration for help.

 When we arrive we’ll provide you with a FREE roof inspection and hail damage assessment.

 Our roof leak repair experts use specialized leak detection equipment, such as infrared cameras, so that they can find the true source of the water and accurately assess the damage.

 After the inspection, our skilled contractors will immediately begin extracting water, drying affected areas, and repairing your damaged roof, shingles, drywall, framing, and other materials.